Published on in Health Tip of the Week

 Humidifiers use cool water to create a fine mist or spray that is released into the air.
 Vaporizers first boil water and then release the steam.
 While both are effective in adding humidity to the air, the American Academy of Pediatrics (AAP) recommends the use of a cool mist humidifier.
 Vaporizers can cause burns if your child gets too close to the steam or accidentally knocks over a device filled with hot water.

 Choosing the right humidifier

-With that decision made, here are some other tips for choosing the right humidifier and using it properly this cold and flu season:
+With that decision made, here are some other tips for choosing the right humidifier for your family and using it properly during cold and flu season:

 - Look for a model with an automatic shut-off feature.
 Should the water reservoir run dry, you’ll want the device to turn off automatically.

 - Use filtered or distilled water in your humidifier.
 Tap water contains many minerals that can provide a breeding ground for microorganisms inside your humidifier.

 - Keep your unit very clean!
 Clean your humidifier every two to three days of operation and before storing it for the season.
 For most devices, you should soak the tank and all parts that are exposed to water in a 10 percent bleach solution (one part bleach to nine parts water).
 You should also empty the water tank and dry interior surfaces every time you turn off the machine, and add fresh water every day.